Defending Licenses for over 10 years

 - Horizontal Gaze Nystagmus (HGN) test - In this test the officer will observe the eyes of the person in question as they slowly move a pen back and forth to look for signs in their eyes that they are intoxicated.

-- Walk-and-turn test - In this test, the officer instructs the person to take nine steps in a straight line and the return back.
+- Walk-and-turn test - In this test, the officer instructs the person to take nine steps in a straight line and then return back.
 The officer is looking for signs that the person is impaired such as not being able to keep their balance or not following the instructions properly.

 - One-leg stand test - In this test, the officer instructs the person to stand with one foot off the ground and hold it for about 30 seconds.
 The officer looks for signs of impairment such as swaying or using their arms to balance.